Pharmacies now offering COVID-19 vaccines: Here's what you need to know

 Walmart, Sam's Club and Rite Aid

-More than 1,000 Walmart and Sam's Club pharmacies in 22 states are getting federal vaccine allocations this week, with the shots slated to be given starting on Friday.
+More than 1,000 Walmart and Sam's Club pharmacies in 22 states are getting federal vaccine allocations, with the shots slated to be given starting on February 12.
 That includes Alaska, Alabama, Arkansas, Colorado, Florida, Georgia, Idaho, Indiana, Kansas, Louisiana, Maine, Minnesota, Missouri, Mississippi, Nebraska, Nevada, Oklahoma, South Dakota, Tennessee, Texas, Utah and Wyoming.

 The retail giant is also giving vaccinations using state allocation in 11 states, the District of Columbia and Puerto Rico.
 (You can see if a Walmart pharmacy near you is administering the COVID-19 vaccine here and confirm eligibility and schedule an appointment here.)